AmitKumaDas/Docker-Kubernetes-PaniPuri/README.md

-## PaniPuri-Docker & Kubernetes analogy:
+## PaniPuri-Docker & Kubernetes Analogy:

 1. **Puri - Container**: Docker containers are like individual Puris - each contains its own set of ingredients and can be easily deployed and shared.